szilard/dataset-sizes-kdnuggets/README.md

 The annual polls are available on various [URLs](data/survey-urls.txt) and I compiled the data into a [csv file](data/dataset-sizes.csv).
-The cummulative distribution of dataset sizes for a few select years is plotted below:
+The cumulative distribution of dataset sizes for a few select years is plotted below:
 ![](figs/cumfq-size-few_yrs-clean-1.png)

 The dataset sizes vary over many orders of magnitude with most users in the 10 Megabytes to 10 Terabytes range (a huge range), but furthermore with some users in the many Petabytes range.

-It seems the cummulative distribution function in the `0.1-0.9` range (on the vertical axis) follows a linear dependecy vs `log(size)`:
+It seems the cumulative distribution function in the `0.1-0.9` range (on the vertical axis) follows a linear dependency vs `log(size)`:
 ![](figs/cumfq-size-fit-1.png)

 Fitting a linear regression `lm(log10(size_GB) ~ cum_freq + year, ...)` for that range,